Introduction to What is T-SQL?

 Modularity: With a vast shift of technologies towards microservices and modularized architecture, it adheres to modular programming.
 This can aid a fast-paced development and reduce dependency within a project.

-Security: Composite procedures are stored in the server with proprietary security measure as a trade secret.
+Security: Composite procedures are stored in the server with proprietary security measures as a trade secret.
 It is built with aided logging and transaction knowledge in the environment and thus promoting reliability.

 Efficiency: It minimizes traffic over the server. the jobs being run with data are processed with minimal overhead when being transferred within the application.
 Thus complex nontrivial jobs can be solved at ease with T-SQL.

-In the Finance paradigm, where security is a significant concern, plain SQL can directly expose DB server as potential threats.
+In the Finance paradigm, where security is a significant concern, plain SQL can directly expose DB servers as potential threats.
 It eliminates such threats and enables better handling of sensitive data.
 It is also often referred to as ‘SQL for Bankers’

-User-defined functions in T-SQL facilitates better structuring of transactions in e-commerce websites with optimized, efficient stored procedures.
+User-defined functions in T-SQL facilitate better structuring of transactions in e-commerce websites with optimized, efficient stored procedures.
 SAP adaptive server considers and opts that it provides efficient data processing functionality.

 Working with T-SQL

 It is now very clear that it is more than just proprietary plain SQL implementation.
-It is becoming an essential skill for developer and data professionals.
+It is becoming an essential skill for developers and data professionals.
 For people who have been working with traditional SQL, the transition towards T-SQL will seem easy.

-An elegant way of writing procedural programs, subroutines and functions make the code compact, readable and less vulnerable.
+An elegant way of writing procedural programs, subroutines, and functions makes the code compact, readable, and less vulnerable.
 This has enabled T-SQL more powerful to do analysis and business operations on data.

 As a Microsoft product, T-SQL as an enterprise edition can serve the project best, with supreme business integration viability.

 The skills required for a T-SQL developer is merely the same as an SQL developer.
 Precisely T-SQL developer possess the following core skills :

 1. Reviewing and Optimizing the performance of a Query.